In part 1 I discussed the vaccine preventable bacterial diseases . Today I will address viral infections.

 There are also several vaccines usually reserved for travel to specific areas of the world, occupational exposure, military service or other special circumstances.
 These include vaccines for rabies, anthrax, typhoid, cholera, yellow fever and smallpox.

-And last, I want to mention some notable diseases for which we do not yet have vaccines.
 One of the most serious is malaria, caused by a parasite transmitted by infected mosquitos.
 Malaria is rarely a risk in northern or extreme southern areas of the world, but for the tropics, especially sub-Saharan Africa it is a major health problem.

 Otherwise we all are at risk of other serious infections that we cannot yet prevent with immunization.
 These include